BenGalewsky/bengalewsky.github.io/_posts/2019-01-07-ZeroToReanaOnOpenstack.markdown

     requests:
       storage: 1Gi
 ```
-and then create the pvc:
+and then tell kubernetes to create the pvc:
 ```
 kubectl create -f pvc.yaml
 ```

 # Install Reana Cluster
 There is a python script provided by the Reana team that will deploy the system
 into the current cluster.
-This should be migrated to Helm.. might be a nice pull
+Ideally some day this should be migrated to Helm.. might be a nice pull
 request to contribute...

 ```